-To ensure your site is fully optimized with the StackPath WAF, it's important to make sure all API endpoints are configured correctly.
-Configuring your API endpoint properly ensures that users access APIs securely and do not receive browser validation techniques.
+To ensure a Site is fully optimized with the StackPath WAF, it's important to ensure the StackPath WAF recognizes all API endpoints correctly.
+Configuring all API endpoint ensures that users access APIs securely and do not receive browser validation techniques.

-This article assumes a WAF site is already configured through the StackPath Control Panel.
-If you haven't set up a WAF site, please view our how-to article here.
+This article assumes a Site is already configured through the StackPath Control Portal to use the StackPath WAF.
+If you haven't yet set up WAF for a Site, please view the how-to article here.

-For APIs that are hosted on a separate domain StackPath will soon launch dedicated API protection and acceleration.
+For APIs hosted on a separate domain, StackPath will soon launch dedicated API protection and acceleration.

 How to add an endpoint

-If your web application is using an API that is implemented on the same domain, e.g. www.yoursite.com/restfulapi, then you need to configure it under WAF > Firewall > API URL Configuration
+If your web application is using an API that is implemented on the same domain, e.g. www.yoursite.com/restfulapi, then you need to configure it under Sites > Website Domain > WAF and then under the API URL Configuration section.

-- Under the Firewall tab of your site, see API URL Configuration.
-Enter the path of the APIs under your domain you would like to configure.
+- Enter the path of the APIs under your domain you would like to configure.

 Changes will be automatically applied, and your API should be accessible.
 Test your endpoints by performing a cURL on any endpoint to verify that data is retrievable outside of a browser.
 A 200 server response code should be returned.